-There are currently two scholarship opportunities for potential and enrolled students.
-Find out which scholarship could be right for you.
+There are currently two SCMS scholarship programs for potential and enrolled students.

 Cornerstone Foundation SCMS Scholarship